chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/01_postgresql-bulk-insert-and-export-data-with-csv-files.md

 [1:13] The ending of the `copy` command is how we define options.
 First off, the `copy` command works with a couple of different formats.
 The default is a tab character in text format.
 Ours is a CSV, so we want to deliminate the different column values by commas.

 [1:29] These two are a pair.
-You can think of it like a key value pair.
+You can think of it like a key-value pair.
 Unlike how these two work to defining an option, CSV and header are individual options.
 First of all, `CSV` defines the format option.
 Other format options are text or binary.
 As you can see, you don't separate these options with commas.

-[1:51] Finally, `HEADER`, again, its on option and it's a Boolean that when present represents true, in absence is false.
+[1:51] Finally, HEADER, again, it is an option and it's a Boolean that when present represents true, in absence is false.
 This is telling the copy command that the first row in our CSV is a header row, and not to copy those values over to the table.

 [2:06] Also, the copy command is pretty cool, and the fact that it has to use cases.
 In our first example, we are copying data from a CSV to our database.
 By simply changing this `from` to a `to`, we could do the inverse.